Rasha al-Harazi: Early life and education

 Rasha was born in 1996 in Hudeidah Governorate.
-She studied TV and radio at Hudeidah University.
+She studied TV and radio at Hodeidah University.
 After graduation she worked for the Emirati news channels Al-Ain and Al-Sharq.

-Assassination
+Death

-Rasha was killed on 9 November 2021 in Aden city by an explosion of a device planted on the car carrying her and her husband.
+Rasha was assassinated on 9 November 2021 in Aden city by an explosion of a device planted on the car carrying her and her husband.
 Rasha was pregnant when she was murdered.
-Before her death Rasha received many threats over her job as a journalist.
+Before her murder, she received many threats over her job as a journalist.
 No group claimed the responsibility, but her husband suspected the Houthi forces were behind the explosion.

+The killing of Rasha al-Harazi was condemned by the Director-General of the UNESCO Audrey Azoulay in a press-release published on the 10th of November.
+According to global monitoring on the safety of journalists by the Observatory of Killed journalist, al-Harazi was the only media professional killed in Yemen in 2021.